 Internal walls

 Repair category: 2

 Notes: In the main, no obvious significant defects were noted.
-However, internal wall finishes are saturated where penetrating dampness has been identified.
+However, internal wall finishes are saturated where penetrating dampness has been identified, and plaster damage is evident.

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.